 Mobile IV Nurses is open from the hours of 8 a.m. to 8 p.m.

-We are here to serve you with affordable IV therapy in all the areas we serve across Arizona and Florida.
+We are here to serve you with affordable IV therapy in all the areas we serve throughout the United States.
 Book an appointment with us today and see how we can help you feel better fast.

 So what are the signs and symptoms of dehydration?
 When your body isn’t hydrated, you will often feel low on energy, beginning to experience problems such as headaches, dizziness, and feeling lightheaded.
 Your mouth, eyes, and throat will often feel dry.
 Another clue is that you aren’t peeing much.
 If you go through the day and only urinate three or four times, it’s likely that you’re a little dehydrated.